-If Prague is next on your list of vacation destinations for you and the kids, check out this list of the fun and memorable things to do in Prague with kids to help you build the best itinerary!
+If Prague is next on your list of vacation destinations for you and the kids, check out this list of fun and memorable things to do in Prague with kids to help you build the best itinerary.

 - 1. Prague Castle